| Version: | 0.2.1 |

 Arguments

-number of random vectors to generate.
+| n | number of random vectors to generate.
 When |

-the over dispersion parameter of the negative multinomial distribution. |
+| beta | the over dispersion parameter of the negative multinomial distribution. |

-the probability parameter of the negative multinomial distribution.
+| prob | the probability parameter of the negative multinomial distribution.
 Should be a numerical non-negative vector or matrix.
 For For |

-the multivariate response matrix of dimension |
+| Y | the multivariate response matrix of dimension |

-an alternative way to specify the probability.
+| alpha | an alternative way to specify the probability.
 Default value is |

 Details

-category vector.
-Given the parameter vector p= (p_1, \ldots, p_d)
+y=(y_1, \ldots, y_d) is a d category vector.
+Given the parameter vector p= (p_1, \ldots, p_d),

-p_{d+1} = 1/(1 + \sum_{j'=1}^d p_{j'})
+p_{d+1} = 1/(1 + \sum_{j'=1}^d p_{j'}),

-, the negative multinomial probability mass function is
+and \beta, \beta>0, the negative multinomial probability mass function is

 P(y|p,\beta) = C_{m}^{\beta+m-1} C_{y_1, \ldots, y_d}^{m}